ing-bank/baker/core/baker-test/README.md

 ### Assert Events Flow

-You can assert if events flow for this process is exactly the same as expected:
+You can assert if an events flow for this process is exactly the same as expected:

 **java/scala:**
 ```java